ros-controls/mujoco_ros2_control/mujoco_ros2_control/docs/tools.rst

       untouched). **Decomposed** collision pieces are the exception: they get the same group 3 / contype / conaffinity attributes but keep obj2mjcf's own per-decomposition materials/colors instead of being recolored, so the individual convex hulls stay distinguishable.
+  - Mirrored links (e.g. left/right feet) make MuJoCo emit a scaled sibling of a decomposed mesh (same source, ``scale="1 -1 1"``).
+The sibling is decomposed as well - scaled copies of the convex pieces are generated - so both sides of a mirrored link get the decomposition rather than only one.

 - Publishes the new formatted robot description XML file that can be used for conversion.
 - Converts the new robot description URDF file.